 Hints and tips on comments:

-- Less is more – people on the internet prefer to scan information, so it helps if you can make your comments succinct and scanable.
-Use short sentences and edit your work before posting.
+- Less is more – people prefer to scan information on websites so it helps if you can make your comments succinct by using short sentences, and editing your work before posting.

-- Remember a variety of users comment on the blog/Toolkit – so be careful with phrases or jargon that may not be easily understood.
+- Remember a variety of users comment on the blog and website – be careful with phrases or jargon that may not be easily understood.